thescalaguy/blog/source/_posts/Setting-up-a-Python-microservice.md

 Briefly, we will use a combination of zero-code and code-based instrumentation offered by OTel.
 The zero-code instrumentaion is helpful as it adds instrumentation to the libraries that we are using.
 If we'd like to instrument our code, we'll have to use code-based instrumentaion and add it to the source ourselves.

-Finally, the setup consists of two Flask apps running on the machine; everything else runs as Docker containers.
-We'll run an OTel Collector exporter to collect the metrics and logs emitted from OpenTelemetry, Jaeger to display the distributed trace, and Parca for continuous profiling.<sup>[1]</sup>
+Finally, the setup consists of two Flask apps, and Parca Agent running on the machine; everything else runs as Docker containers.
+We'll run an OTel Collector exporter to collect the metrics and logs emitted from OpenTelemetry, Jaeger to display the distributed trace, and Parca Server for continuous profiling.<sup>[1]</sup>

 ## Getting Started